Passion Fish

 Passion Fish is a 1992 American drama film written and directed by John Sayles.
 The film stars Mary McDonnell, Alfre Woodard, Vondie Curtis-Hall, David Strathairn, Leo Burmester, and Angela Bassett.

-It tells the story of a soap opera star, paralyzed after being struck by a taxi, who is forced to return to her family home and rely upon a series of nurses, forcing each of them to leave her employment until one shows up guaranteed to stay.
+It tells the story of a soap opera star (McDonnell), who after becoming paralyzed from a car crash, is forced by circumstance to return to her family home and rely upon a series of nurses for her basic care.
+Her anger and alcohol use forces each nurse to leave her employment, until one shows up who guarantees to stay.

+Sayles based the screenplay on his experiences working as an orderly in hospitals and nursing homes.

+Filming took place in the Acadiana region of Louisiana in May 1992.
+The film premiered in the United States on December 9, 1992, distributed by Miramax Films.
+It received widespread critical acclaim for its performances, direction, cinematography, and story.
+McDonnell received an Academy Award nomination for Best Actress and Woodard won an Independent Spirit Award for Best Supporting Female.

 Plot

 May-Alice Culhane, a New York actress on a daytime soap opera, lies in a hospital bed, confused and scared because she is unable to sit up.
 She attempts to press the call button but ends up switching on the TV, which happens to be playing a scene from the soap featuring her.

 Culhane has been left paralyzed after an accident on her way to getting her legs waxed.
 With no other options, she returns to her family's old and empty home in Louisiana, where she drinks hard, is dissatisfied with every caregiver, and wallows in self-pity.

 Her outlook begins to change with the arrival of Chantelle, a nurse with her own problems.
 The two gradually find a heartfelt connection with each other, and as a result, their lives subtly change.